Greenaustin2/mysql_archive/README.md

 ## About

 <p align="center">
-This relational database is used to tag and catalogue an archival folder structure of video files.
-The database has three folders, channels, tags, and channels_tags. the 'channels' table contains one entry per folder of videos in the folder structure.
-The 'tags' table contains a list of relevant tag keywords, and the channels tag is an association table consiting of foreign keys referencing the ID from both the 'channels' and 'tags' tables.
+This relational database is used to tag and catalog an archival folder structure of video files.
+The database has three folders, channels, tags, and channels_tags.
+The 'channels' table contains one entry per folder of videos in the folder structure.
+The 'tags' table contains a list of relevant tag keywords, and the channels tag is an association table consisting of foreign keys referencing the ID from both the 'channels' and 'tags' tables.
 This database represents a many-to-many relationship.

 ## Tech Stack